Maker: Follower of Bernard Palissy (French, Agen, Lot-et-Garonne 1510–1590 Paris)

 Date: last quarter 16th century

 Dimensions: Overall: 20 1/2 x 15 5/8 x 2 13/16 in., 5.5 lb.
 (52.1 x 39.7 x 7.1 cm, 2472.5 g)

 Credit Line: Gift of Julia A. Berwind, 1953

 The sixteenth century was marked by a scientific interest in natural phenomena.
 New worlds had been discovered, occupied by animals and human beings never before seen in Europe.
 Museums of curiosities abounded, and self-styled naturalists, such as Cosimo de' Medici, gilded armadillos from the Americas and placed them on pillars in their palaces.
-Native Indians of the Americas were toured round the courts of Europe, and the taste for the exotic flourished.
-It was in this atmosphere that the talented French potter Bernard Palissy began practicing his trade, using a white clay body with delicately nuanced colored glazes.
-An enthusiastic natural scientist, Palissy used local fish, plants, and reptilesmaking casts of actual specimens for use in his modelingto develop what he called "rustic pottery."
-He produced his rustic ware in abundance, and made a grotto (now destroyed) in the garden of the Tuileries palace for the queen, Catherine de' Médicis.
+Native Indians of the Americas toured the courts of Europe, and the taste for the exotic flourished.
+It was in this atmosphere that the talented French potter Bernard Palissy began practicing his trade.
+An enthusiastic natural scientist, Palissy used local fish, plants and reptiles—he made casts of actual specimens for use in his modeling—fashioned in a range of colored glazes, to develop what he called "pastoral pottery."
+Although he is recorded as having produced his rustic ware in abundance, the only documented work by his hand was the grotto (now destroyed) in the garden of the Tuileries.
 This oval dish, in the manner of Palissy, is in the shape of a pond surrounded by plant life.
-Perched on the plate are fish, frogs, a twisting snake, a lizard, a water beetle, crayfish, and a variety of shellfish.
+Perched on the plate are fish, frogs, a twisting snake, a lizard, a water beetle, crayfish, and a variety of occupied shells.